snowplow/documentation/docs/understanding-tracking-design/understanding-schemas-and-validation/index.md

 ---
-title: "Structuring your data with schemas"
+title: 'Structuring your data with schemas'
-date: "2020-02-13"
+date: '2020-02-13'
 sidebar_position: 10
 ---